The 10 Best Social Media Marketing Jobs

 8. Social Media Manager

-It is also known as a social media marketing manager and it is one of the highest paying jobs in this industry.
+This job is also known as a social media marketing manager and it is one of the highest paying jobs in this industry.
 As a manager, you will be responsible for managing the social media marketing of your company.

 Social media managers are, normally, held responsible if the strategy or campaign delivers (or fails) because it is the job of the manager to ensure everything is working as expected.